NCATSTranslator/TRAPIObjectModeling/README.md

 In some sections (such as `knowledge_type`), only certain values are used by existing systems, despite the field being an open string.
 In these cases I have added the implictly defined enum so in TOM it is explicit, as this may help to catch early validation errors.
 This does technically bring TOM out of sync with TRAPI, so it's worth group consideration.

+I avoided doing this in areas where an enum is implied, but am unsure if Translator-wide use respects (e.g. Response.status)

 ### Literal over Enum

 Python Literals are slightly faster for serialization, so internally, literals are used.
 Enums are still provided for ease of use.